 The concept of “I’m going to retire and take my pension” is fundamentally broken.
-That’s the opinion of our financial planner, Dan.
+That’s the opinion of our Director and Head of Growth, Dan.
 Keep reading to find out why…

 The word retire is a middle French word that originated in 1525.
 The dictionary definition is: